 Which form needs to be submitted?

 On 1 February 2018, the Schedule 2 form set out within the Insurance Intermediary (General Business) Regulations 1999 was removed from the Regulations by the Insurance Intermediary (General Business) (Amendment) Regulations 2018.
 Notification of new appointments to vettable roles should be made on the Connected Persons Notification Form and submitted to the Non-Life Insurance Supervision Team at the Authority.

 When should notification be given to the Authority?

-As per the Financial Services Rule Book 2016 (Rule 7.9) the Authority must be notified at least 20 business days in advance of an appointment to a key role with licenceholder.
+Under the Insurance Act 2008, the Authority must be notified not less than 28 days in advance of an appointment.
 The Authority expects that notification will be made by completing and submitting the relevant form.